Nordix/kahttp/README.md

 connections are kept a certain rate per client must be maintained.

 The key metric for measuring keep-alive connections is `Dials`.
-This is the number of actual TCP connects that the clients do.
+This is the total number of actual TCP connects that the clients do.
 Below is an example where all connections are kept;

 ```
 > kahttp -address http://127.0.0.1:5080/ -monitor -rate 400 -nclients 40 -timeout 10s | jq .